10 Things to Consider Before Buying a Salvage Car

 8. Look for warranties

-Look for warranties.
+Among the things to consider before buying a salvage car is look for warranties.
 The warranty could mean the difference between you paying thousands of dollars versus the dealership fixing the vehicle for free.
 Maybe even negotiate a warranty if needed.

 9. Consider total worth of vehicle